The 7 Best Christmas Lights Detroit, Michigan

 Big, Bright Light Show – Rochester

 My favorite holiday Christmas Light Display is in Rochester, Michigan.
-The Big, Bright Light Show has a whopping 1.5 million colorful lights decorating every building on Main Street, making this one of the largest Christmas Light displays in Michigan.
+The Big, Bright Light Show features a whopping 1.5 million colorful lights illuminating every building on Main Street, making it one of the largest Christmas Light displays in Michigan.
 This small town makes the holidays merry for everyone who visits every year.
-It takes over a month to get every downtown Main Street building facade covered before the kick-off of the holiday season the Monday before Thanksgiving.
+It takes over a month to get every downtown Main Street building facade covered before the kick-off of the holiday season, the Monday before Thanksgiving.

-If you were wondering where the idea for this huge sparking light display came from, it was created using the previous Osborne Family Spectacle of Lights at Disney’s Hollywood Studios as a reference.
+If you were wondering where the idea for this massive sparking light display came from, it was inspired by the previous Osborne Family Spectacle of Lights at Disney’s Hollywood Studios.
 And if the lights weren’t enough, you have to check out the holiday window displays.
 The stores go all out, creating magnificent window displays.
 Every year, the Home Bakery tends to win the Window Display contest, and it is no wonder they spend hundreds of hours making their masterpiece.

 Meadow Brook Winter Wonder Lights – Rochester Hills

-Meadowbrook Hall, a National Historic Landmark, is opening its gardens to the public to enjoy Winter Wonder Lights.
-Winter Wonder Lights is running nightly from November 24th through December 30th.
+Meadowbrook Hall, a National Historic Landmark, has many opportunities to enjoy the holiday season.
+The Holiday Walk is a fabulous holiday experience that allows you to see inside the 110-room mansion, featuring over 50 decorated trees.
+The Winter Wonder Lights is running from November 28th through December 30th.
 This experience includes a self-guided outdoor event featuring colorful light and sound displays that the entire family will enjoy.
 There will also be opportunities to purchase glow-in-the-dark cotton candy, specialty drinks, and hot meals in the outdoor Chimney Tops Café.
-The Winter Wonder Lights experience tickets must be purchased in advance and include touring a portion of the house.
-I can’t wait to see this holiday display.
+The Winter Wonder Lights experience tickets must be purchased in advance.
+I’m eager to see this holiday display.

 Pine Knob’s Magic of Lights – Clarkston

 The Magic of Lights is a dazzling 1.5-mile route with over 2 million lights through Pine Knob’s parking lot.
 The light display route winds around many of your favorite holiday themes, including the Twelve Days of Christmas, Winter Wonderland, and the Night Before Christmas.
-There are even some modern displays of a Santa enjoying a holiday on a beach and the always present light tunnel.
+There are even modern displays of Santa enjoying a holiday on a beach, along with the always-present light tunnel.

-Things to note: Traffic is heavy on the weekends.
-The entrance is at 33 Bob Seger Drive at Pine Knob in Clarkston.
-The light show runs from November 17th to December 30th, daily from 5:30 p.m. to 10 p.m. on Sunday to Thursday, and stays open until 11 p.m. on the weekends.
-The advance ticket cost to enter the holiday light display varies whether you get a weekday pass or any day pass, but prices average $17.50 online and $25 at the gate.
+Note: Traffic is particularly heavy on weekends.
+The entrance is located at 33 Bob Seger Drive, near Pine Knob in Clarkston.
+The light show runs from November 21st to January 3rd, from 6 p.m. to 9 p.m.
+The online-only ticket cost to enter the holiday light display varies, whether you get a weekday pass or any day pass, starting at $28.55.
 The price is per car, not per person, so pack up the car with the whole family to enjoy this spectacular Christmas Light display.

 Glenlore Trails – Commerce Township

 GlenLore Trails is a lesser-known light display that you must experience.
 Located in Commerce Township, GlenLore Trails is a 1-mile immersive night walk through an illuminated forest.
-Opened every Thursday to Sunday evening, your family can walk through a spectacular aurora display of lights and sounds, including dancers, musicians, and specialized concessions.
-You might want to keep returning as they continually update the one-hour interactive experience all year long.
+Open every weekend from November 21st to December 28th, your family can walk through a spectacular display of lights and sounds, featuring dancers, musicians, and specialized concessions.
+Tickets are $25 for adults and $15 for kids.
+They even have an option for extra magic when you purchase a wand.
+You may want to keep returning, as they continually update the one-hour interactive experience throughout the year.
 GlenLore Trails is at 3860 Newton Road.

 Campus Martius Park – Detroit

 You can find Campus Martius Park at the heart of the city of Detroit.
 Bring the family to view the colorfully lit 65-foot-tall Norway Spruce this holiday.
-The Christmas Tree lighting ceremony happens on Nov.
-17th at 7 p.m.
+The Christmas Tree lighting ceremony starts on November 21st at 4 p.m.
 And while you are downtown, take a spin on the skating rink or ride in the horse-drawn carriages to have a bigger holiday experience.
 While skating on the rink with the dramatic Detroit skyline and Christmas tree in the background, you might be surprised to share the rink with some amazing athletes.
 The world’s best Olympic and US champion athletes perform and skate here annually.
 You could encounter gold-medalists Meryl Davis and Charlie White and US champions Mirai Nagasu, Ashley Wagner, Jeremy Abbott, and Karen Chen.
 Wouldn’t that make a fantastic holiday memory?!

 Detroit Zoo’s Wild Lights – Royal Oak

 The Detroit Zoo is a fantastic place to see Christmas lights in Detroit.
 The Wild Lights offers a magical display of lights and sounds that the whole family will enjoy.
-The Wild Lights adventure starts after the Zoo closes on select weeknights and the weekends starting November 24th from 5 p.m. to 9 p.m.; until January 7th.
+The Wild Lights adventure starts after the Zoo closes on select weeknights and the weekends starting November 22nd from 5 p.m. to 9 p.m., until January 4th.
 On Fridays and Saturdays, it stays open until 10:30 p.m.
-It takes approximately an hour to complete the Wild Lights loop, which is only in the front half of the zoo, but they have added an Enchanted Forest trail for this year.
+It takes approximately an hour to complete the Wild Lights loop, which is only in the front half of the zoo.

 Wild Lights has five million lights covering buildings, trees, and over 280 amazing animal sculptures.
-When you walk into the zoo, the first light display you see is the Butterfly Garden.
-The bright, colorful butterflies are scattered around the garden with their wings fluttering.
+When you enter the zoo, the first light display you encounter is the Butterfly Garden.
+Bright, colorful butterflies flutter around the garden, their wings beating.
 You might even see a few flying in the trees.

 As you head to the zoo’s central area, more trees will be decoratively lit, and you will start to see animal sculptures based on areas of the zoo.
 You will see animal groupings such as reptiles, rhinos, camels, elephants, polar bears, flamingos, camels, and woodland creatures.
 The last animals grouped in the loop are the underwater animals.
-Besides the animal sculptures, there are timed musical areas with sticks that change color to the music and even musical trees further in the zoo.
+Besides the animal sculptures, there are timed musical areas featuring sticks that change color in response to the music, as well as musical trees located further in the zoo.
 Note: There will be no access to see animals during the event.

-Wild Lights at the Detroit Zoo is a marvelous family fun-filled evening out with Christmas tunes, animal sculptures lit up, cozy places to stop in and warm up with a snack, and more Christmas lights than you know where to look.
+Wild Lights at the Detroit Zoo is a marvelous family-friendly evening out, featuring Christmas tunes, illuminated animal sculptures, cozy spots to stop and warm up with a snack, and more Christmas lights than you know where to look.
 Come and see the explosion of colors while singing your favorite holiday songs, all at the magical Wild Lights!

 Wayne County Lightfest

-The Wayne County Lightfest is the longest light display in Michigan, celebrating its 30th year in 2023.
+The Wayne County Lightfest is the longest light display in Michigan, which celebrated its 30th year in 2023.
 During a four-mile stretch through Hines Park, you can drive through 50 animated Christmas and Holiday displays showcasing over 100,000 lights.
-If you want to capture the magic, have video capability turned on your phone as you drive past the ringing bells, moving trains, and elves moving packages.
+If you want to capture the magic, turn on the video capability on your phone as you drive past the ringing bells, moving trains, and elves moving packages.

 The entrance to the light display is at 7651 N. Merriman Rd., between Ann Arbor Trail and Warren Ave in Westland.
-The light show turns on Wednesday through Sunday, starting November 16th from 6 p.m. to 10 p.m. until December 24th.
+The light show runs from Wednesday through Sunday, from November 20th, from 6 p.m. to 10 p.m until December 24th.
 The cost to enter the light display on Hines Drive is $5 Cash.
 It takes about an hour and a half to get through the Midwest’s largest drive-through Christmas light trail.

 Summary